 Entrance fee for Fram Museum

 The tickets to enter Fram Museum are 140 NOK ($15) for adults and 50 NOK ($5.5) for children and students.
-You can buy tickets online in advance (from the official website here) or at the entrance when you arrive, but the price is the same regardless.
+You can buy tickets online in advance, or at the entrance when you arrive, but the price is the same regardless.